esurov/smarty-combine/README.md

 * **age** - value of seconds between checks when original files were changed.
 By default it is 3600 - one hour.
 You can omit this parameter.
 * **debug** - parameter in the value of TRUE, disable compilation useful for debugging when developing a site..
 By default it is FALSE.
 You can omit this parameter.

+Basedir of css-file is added to relative paths in url()

+A semicolon is added at the end of .js-files, as it is not needed at the end of a file, but is needed between concatenated files.